hoodieblanket/learningJourney/Material/Linux Debian/overTheWire.md

 `cat filename` cat is used to concatenate files and print on the standard output for example if a standard text file is used then it will print the file into the terminal\
 `grep` is useful for searching documents for patterns.
 In combination of the options `-w # when searching for WHOLE words with no variations` or `-i # when searching regardless of case sensitivity`.\
 `sort` is useful dealing with large data sets and you want to organise the data in a certain way.
 To illustrate, if you wanted to organise the data to be grouped `-R` and to ignore upperlower case `-f`.
+`base64` to encode data that you feed or a file that you want to encode. using `base 64 -d` will decode the data back to what you had previously.

 **_"Find" Can Be Difficult to use_**\